Measure Granular App Revenue with AppsFlyer Ad Revenue Attribution

 We are happy to see that more partners are adopting the industry-accepted approach for exposing both user-level (ironSource, Appodeal & MAX, by AppLovin) and impression-level (MoPub and MAX by AppLovin) revenue data by the leading mediation networks.
-By fully integrating with mediation platforms such as MoPub, ironSource, Appodeal and MAX, by AppLovin, AppsFlyer is able to collect revenue data segmented by different attributes and also report on a granular level, so that true LTV, ARPU and ROI metrics can be confidently calculated.
+By fully integrating with mediation platforms such as MoPub, ironSource, Appodeal, Fyber and MAX, by AppLovin, AppsFlyer is able to collect revenue data segmented by different attributes and also report on a granular level, so that true LTV, ARPU and ROI metrics can be confidently calculated.

 Ad Revenue Attribution: Now with New Connected Partners